 BAC contains Omega 3, 6, 9, GLA and several more including some yet undocumented or undiscovered.

 Most of us think of fatty acids as oils coming from fish or seeds.
-You will be happy to learn that BAC is a rich source and is especially high in GLA, which is a critical nutrient that is universally lacking in the American diet.
+You will be happy to learn that BAC is a rich source and is especially high in GLA, which is a critical nutrient that is universally lacking in our diets.

 BAC contains Omega 3, 6, 9, GLA and many more fatty acids.